Diffusion-Aided Bandwidth-Efficient Semantic Communication with Adaptive Requests: System Model

-The roles of $z$ and $y$ are asymmetric since the caption is short but semantically decisive, whereas the latent carries most of the visual detail.
-In the experiments we simply apply the same lightweight channel code to both streams, so that we can vary the SNR to emulate different link qualities while keeping the receiver-side reconstruction logic unchanged.
-Token-level noise can sharply distort meaning \cite{zhang2020spelling}, while latent tensors are continuous and decoded by a smooth generator, so small residual distortions are visually milder than discrete-token errors \cite{rombach2022high}.
-Noise-aware latent handling with channel denoising diffusion models \cite{wu2024cddm} is left to future work.
+The two streams are asymmetric: the caption is short but affects semantic control while the latent blocks carry most visual evidence.
+In experiments, we vary the signal-to-noise ratio (SNR) to emulate different link qualities under the same receiver-side reconstruction procedure, while leaving noise-aware latent refinement \cite{wu2024cddm} to future work.